-Chili oil, homemade garlic chili sauce, XO sauce and ginger scallion sauce are an essential condiment in Asian cuisine, especially in Chinese cuisine.
-It is great to serve with noodles, dumplings and for stir fry dishes like mapo tofu.
-This homemade chili oil recipe is simple yet delicious and aromatic.
-Let’s learn how to make chili oil — Sichuan style chili oil.
+Chili oil, homemade garlic chili sauce, XO sauce, ginger scallion sauce and sweet & sour sauce are an essential condiment in Asian cuisine, especially in Chinese cuisine.
+This homemade Chinese chili oil is great to serve with noodles, dumplings, pan fried buns and for stir fry dishes like mapo tofu and ma yi shang shu.
+Also, this homemade Chinese chili oil recipe is simple yet delicious and aromatic!
+Let’s learn how to make Chinese Sichuan style chili oil with step by step photos and a video.

-Chili oil is a condiment and typically red in color.
-It is made from vegetable oil, chili peppers and other spices such as Sichuan peppercorns and garlic.
+Chinese chili oil is a condiment and typically red in color.
+It is made from vegetable oil, chili peppers and other spices such as Sichuan peppercorns, ginger and garlic.
 Also, it is commonly used in Chinese cuisine and Southeast Asia.
-Besides, it is often used as a dipping sauce for noodles, meat, vegetables, dim sum and much more.
+Besides, it is often used as a dipping sauce for noodles, pan fried buns, meat, vegetables, dim sum and much more.

 There are different ways and ingredients to make chili oil.
 Various areas of China, people called them slightly different such as yóu pō là zǐ (油潑辣子 splash hot oil on chili peppers), là yóu (辣油 spicy oil), hóng yóu (紅油 red oil) and là jiāo yóu (辣椒油 chili pepper oil).

-This homemade chili oil recipe that I am going to share is a Sichuan style chili oil because Sichuan peppercorns are used which have a numb spiciness.
+This homemade Chinese chili oil recipe I am going to share is a Chinese Sichuan style chili oil because Sichuan peppercorns are used which have a numb spiciness.
 And, this homemade chili oil sauce tastes much better than store bought brands because of the aroma from the spices.
-Also, it is great to use it for mapo tofu dishes.
+Also, it is great to use it for mapo tofu and ma yi shang shu dishes which gives more flavor and spicy kick to the dishes.

 What are the ingredients for homemade Sichuan chili oil?